 The ablutions facilities in the Red Shed consist of two communal bathrooms and a number of smaller bathrooms, which are shared by those in the bedrooms closest to them.

 The local ‘supermarket’ is substituted by a walk-in cupboard called ‘Woolies’, where all expeditioners can browse the shelves for soap, linen and other household requirements.

-When blizzards inhibit fieldwork, the Red Shed has indoor climbing, a home theatre, photographic dark room, a library and several communal sitting areas for expeditioners to pass the time.
+When blizzards inhibit fieldwork, the Red Shed has indoor climbing, a home theatre, a library and several communal sitting areas for expeditioners to pass the time.
 There is a small gym in the Green Store, as well as sports equipment for volleyball and badminton and a range of cross-country ski equipment.
 A spa and sauna is also available.

 All expeditioners contribute to the day-to-day running of the station.
 Rosters are set up for Saturday duties that may include vacuuming the living area, shovelling snow, cleaning the cold porches etc. Expeditioners are rostered-on to help the chef out in the kitchen (‘Slushy duty’) to help feed the station.

 Expeditioners have private bedrooms and share a bathroom between three people.
 Before the summer melt, water is scarce and therefore all expeditioners are limited to two-minute showers every second day.